 We’re a long way from the 1980s now, and Arlington, Texas is a long way from the gritty, urban east coast.
 But this is the location of my most recent encounter of Haring’s work.

 It took us a while to make it out here.
 Some publications have referred to the Arlington Museum of Art as suburban, but the suburban-urban dichotomy isn’t as it was in the 80s, and in North Texas isn’t comparable to New York.
-Oddly, there is a grittiness and a happenstance feel to this capital of the “Mid-Cities,” that while isn’t at all like New York, isn’t what we most associate with suburban either.
+Oddly, there is a grittiness and a happenstance feel to this capital of the “Mid-Cities,” while isn’t at all like New York, isn’t what we most associate with suburban either.

 Instead of merely sterile, there is an eerie openness to this part of Arlington that makes you feel something interesting could emerge.
 The possibilities for such a thing are at least increased here in comparison to Downtown Dallas, Plano or Fort Worth.
 Arlington is a place that’s changing and becoming and doesn’t yet know what it will be.